raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 **Anaphors for conditionals in Ruby?**

-Reading about Lisp's anaphoric macros made me wonder whether anaphors for conditionals would work in Ruby.
+Reading about Lisp's anaphoric macros made me wonder whether anaphora for conditionals would work in Ruby.
 I find `(it = big_long_calculation()) && it.foo` cluttered and ugly, but perhaps I could live without #andand if I could write things like:

     if big_long_calculation(): it.foo end